 From a chemical point of view, matches take advantage of the combustibility of phosphorus.
 In 1669, the German alchemist Hannig Brandt successfully separated the element phosphorus for the first time.

-The safety match flashed with a weird green fire, which aroused people's great curiosity.
+The safety match, such as long safety matches, flashed with a weird green fire, which aroused people's great curiosity.
 Because phosphorus is very active and easy to react, it has never been found in the natural environment as an independent form, which is always in the form of the compound.

 The first batch of matches made of phosphorus that entered the market were the "phosphorus candles" that went on sale in France in 1781.
 It is made of a small piece of paper impregnated with phosphorus, which is put into a glass bottle and sealed; when it is used on fire, the glass bottle is broken into pieces and spontaneously ignites immediately.